-Morgantown Chief of Police or his or her designee will manage the following projects to completion:

 Establish and maintain a plan for traffic enforcement to improve bicycling safety and to reduce the perceived risk of bicycling in Morgantown.

 Conduct an annual Enforcement for Bicycle Safety workshop with the Morgantown Police department.

 Send rights and duties postcard to motorists that cyclists or others observed and reported violating bicyclist rights.